Estimate Time6 min

 Alienating tenants

 Tenants are your customers.
 They can make or break your business, so it's essential to maintain healthy relationships with them.
-"It's never a good idea to nickel-and-dime your good tenants or create an adversarial dynamic," Stoddard says.
+You should avoid creating an adversarial dynamic, such as charging more than the agreed-upon rent and work to tactfully resolve any issues.

 Make sure you research and understand your local landlord/tenant laws so that you can follow applicable regulations accordingly and not put your income or business at risk.